 On a summer night in Harlem during her last months at home before starting college, 17-year-old poet Ayanna begins a...
 [More]

 Adjusted Score: 91954%

 Critics Consensus: Sensitive, well-acted, and solidly directed, Words on Bathroom Walls is an admirable addition to a genre that too rarely does justice to its worthy themes.

 Diagnosed with a mental illness during his senior year of high school, a witty, introspective teen struggles to keep it...
 [More]

 Critics Consensus: Led by Andrea Riseborough's layered performance, Luxor empathetically surveys the crossroads between trauma and recovery.

-When British aid worker Hana returns to the ancient city of Luxor, she comes across Sultan, a talented archaeologist and...
+When British aid worker Hana returns to the ancient city of Luxor, she meets former lover Sultan.
+As she wanders,...
 [More]